 Step 2: Contact a Bridge Advisor.

 A Bridge advisor will ask you some questions to assess your current qualifications and guide you toward getting any you may be missing, like TEFL/TESOL certification in teaching English online.
-Even before you finish your TEFL/TESOL course, our Bridge Advisor can also help connect you with Preferred Employment Partners in the Bridge network who are looking for online English teachers who match your qualifications.
+Even before you finish your TEFL/TESOL course, a Bridge Advisor can also help connect you with Preferred Employment Partners in the Bridge network who are looking for online English teachers who match your qualifications.

 Step 3: Search for jobs and apply.

 Whether or not an advisor is assisting you with your online teaching job search, you can also check out the Bridge Job Board for the latest opportunities from companies hiring online teachers.
 On the Job Board, you can create a teacher portfolio to highlight your skills and certifications.
 This portfolio can act as a “common application,” which, once completed, can be shared with as many online employers as you like, simplifying the job application process!

 Step 4: Set up your teaching space.

 Before interviewing or beginning your teaching job, you need to make sure your teaching space is looking organized, fun, and engaging.
-The background, props, and tools used during teaching sessions elevate your effectiveness in teaching anyone online, and these features will also make you impress and stand out to employers.
-Other necessary equipment and features include a reliable and fast Internet connection, as well as a good webcam, mic, and headset.
+Your teaching background, props, and digital tools used during teaching sessions elevate your effectiveness in teaching anyone online, and these features will also make you impress and stand out to employers.
+Other necessary equipment includes a reliable and fast internet connection, as well as a good webcam, mic, and headset.

 Step 5: Prepare to interview.

 Beyond setting up your teaching space, there are many things you can do to prepare for your job interview.
 Do your research to make sure the company you are in communication with is credible.
-You should also check out their reviews from current and previous employees and see what their experience was like.
+You should also check out their reviews from current and previous employees and see what their experiences were like.
 (Or, let us connect you with our Preferred Employment Partners and take care of the vetting for you!)